 During feeds, we packed nappies under his chin to catch all the milk that would come dribbling back out.
-It seemed he couldn’t swallow fast or efficiently enough.
+It was like he couldn’t swallow fast or efficiently enough.

-And then there was our first pediatrician who was either drunk or high or stupid.
-He might as well have patted me on the head and handed me a lollipop while telling me new mothers have no idea what’s going on with the human they just created.
+Our first pediatrician didn’t help either.
+I’m fully convinced he either drunk or high or just stupid.
+Still, he might as well have patted me on the head and handed me a lollipop while telling me new mothers have no idea what’s going on with the tiny human they just created.
 Better that he didn’t since all I wanted to do was punch him in the kittens.

 I didn’t.
 But maybe I should have.
 Because I’m not kidding about the drunk and high and stupid.

-A few months later, we found a new pediatrician.
-She took one look at William and diagnosed severe torticollis and plagiocephaly, which is just fancy talk for a severely twisted neck and an asymmetrical distortion (flattening of one side) of the skull.
+After we found a new pediatrician, she took one look at William and diagnosed severe torticollis and plagiocephaly, which is medical speak for a severely twisted neck and an asymmetrical distortion (flattening of one side) of the skull.

-After hours and hours of physical, occupational, feeding and developmental therapy; plus a craniofacial surgeon, orthopedic surgeon and orthotic helmet, here we are.
-The parents of a special needs child… with Asperger’s Syndrome and developmental delays.
+After hours and hours and hours of physical, occupational, feeding and developmental therapy, endless appointments with a craniofacial surgeon and orthopedic surgeon that resulted orthotic helmet and other orthotic devices, here we are.
+The parents of a special needs child with developmental delays and Asperger’s Syndrome.